jamiepowerTUD/SQA_Assignment/plan.md

 We feel that we would have benefited as a group from a better understanding of git and its commands before undertaking the assignment as we encountered a number or difficulties with merging branches and pull requests.

 Error handling was a problem for us and we would have liked to have more experience with merge conflicts and other issues encountered in branching.
 Division of workload became a problem as we ended up having 3 people on 1 topic at times which became challenging in terms of information availability and overlap of work.
+Better communication amongst members working on the same topics would be beneficial for the next project.